Find Schools

 $26,075 Avg Student Debt

 The average tuition and fees at RIT is $50,951.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-On average, bachelor’s degree students take out $26,075 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $26,075 in student loans.

 #25